PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

   - docs
   - playground
 ```
-Each package now has its own Vite configuration: vite.config files, except for puik-theme, which is processed with Sass and PostCSS during compilation.
+Each package now has its own Vite configuration: `vite.config` files, except for `puik-theme`, which is processed with Sass and PostCSS during compilation.

 ### Versioning with changesets